 Like other Iroquoian peoples, they were farmers who supplemented their diet with hunting and fishing.
 The women cultivated several varieties of corn, squash and beans, and collected nuts, fruit, and wild roots.
 The men did the hunting and fishing and built houses, canoes, and tools.
 They lived in longhouses, similar to other Iroquoian cultural groups, in villages that were fortified against enemy attack.
 They engaged in trade with neighboring tribes, especially for tobacco.
 Like other Iroquoian peoples, the Wyandot had a matrilineal kinship system, and children were considered born to the mother’s family and took their status from hers.

 The people first made contact with Europeans after the French began to explore North America in the 17th century.
-When the tribe heard about these newcomers, some of the Wyandot decided to go and meet them in Quebec and made an alliance with the French in 1609.
-At this time, the people were estimated at about 30,000 people.
+When the tribe heard about these newcomers, some Wyandot decided to meet them in Quebec and allied with the French in 1609.
+At this time, the number of people was estimated at about 30,000.

 In 1639, they were described by Jesuit missionary Francois du Peron: